ProfMikeWood/ocean_modeling_book/getting_started/installing_compiler_and_mpi.md

 On a Mac, installation of the compiler and MPI are made considerably easier using the homebrew package manager.

 ### Install Homebrew
 If you haven't already done so, install homebrew following the instruction at https://brew.sh/.
+This will involve copying the command from the main page of homebrew and running it in your Terminal.
+Then, when the installation is complete, be sure to run the final three lines that are output from the installation script.

 ### Install gcc
 Next, use homebrew to install gcc